-Some supporters of herbal medicine argue that frankincense offers numerous health benefits.
-These supposed benefits include controlling bleeding, speeding up the wound-healing process, improving oral health, fighting inflammatory conditions such as arthritis, and improving uterine health.
+These include controlling bleeding, speeding up the wound-healing process, improving oral health, fighting inflammatory conditions such as arthritis, and improving uterine health.

 Frankincense contains boswellic acid, which may help fight inflammation.

-Long-term inflammation, especially when it occurs in multiple areas of the body, is associated with a wide range of health issues.
-Arthritis is an inflammatory disease, and evidence increasingly points to inflammation as a factor in depression.
+Long-term inflammation, especially when it occurs in multiple areas of the body, is associated with a wide range of health issues, such as arthritis.

 Frankincense might not just reduce inflammation.
-It may also directly attack cancer cells.
+It may also attack cancer cells directly.

 One of the challenges of cancer treatment is that, unlike bacteria or viruses, cancer cells are not foreign invaders.
 Instead, cancer occurs when the body's cells grow out of control, attacking healthy tissue.